 Star Van Buren Director, Small Business Development Center (SBDC)

-Star Van Buren has worked for the El Camino College Business Training Center (BTC) since 2005.
-She was hired as a marketing consultant for the BTC/Small Business Development Center (SBDC) where she planned and coordinated SBDC workshops and special events, marketed SBDC services to the community, and counseled small business owners on effective marketing techniques.
+Ms. Van Buren has worked for El Camino College since 2005.
+She was hired as a marketing consultant for the El Camino College Business Training Center (BTC)/Small Business Development Center (SBDC) where she planned and coordinated SBDC workshops and special events, marketed SBDC services to the community, and counseled small business owners on effective marketing techniques.
 She was promoted to the director of marketing and outreach for the BTC in 2006.
-Her responsibilities included marketing the services of all the BTC's divisions including the Small Business Development Center, the Center for Applied Competitive Technologies, the Center for International Trade Development, the Workplace Learning Resource Center, and Contract/Community Education.
-She was appointed as interim SBDC director in September 2008 and was officially hired as the director in December 2008.
+Her responsibilities included marketing the services of all the BTC programs including the Small Business Development Center, the Center for Applied Competitive Technologies, the Center for International Trade Development, the Workplace Learning Resource Center, and Contract/Community Education.
+She was hired as the SBDC director in December 2008.

-Ms. Van Buren's began her profession in the financial services industry.
-She started as a marketing editor and over the years was promoted to marketing manager, then to vice president of marketing.
-Her last position was chief operations officer in charge of teller operations, member services, lending, collections and marketing/business development.
-During her 15-year career, Ms. Van Buren won numerous industry awards for the development and implementation of effective marketing campaigns.
+Ms. Van Buren's began her profession in the financial services industry specializing in marketing.
+During her 15-year career which culminated as a vice president of marketing/chief operations officer, Ms. Van Buren won numerous industry awards for the development and implementation of effective marketing campaigns.
 She also is an experienced small business owner.
-She and her husband opened a tax and accounting practice in 2004 which her husband operates today.
+She and her husband opened a tax and accounting practice in 2004 which now serves 1500 clients.

-Ms. Van Buren received an MBA from the University of Redlands and a B.A. in communications from California State University Dominguez Hills.
-She also attended the Otis College of Art and Design.
+Ms. Van Buren earned her doctorate in educational leadership with an emphasis in educational psychology from the University of Southern California, an MBA from the University of Redlands, and a B.A. in communications from California State University Dominguez Hills.

 Eldon R. Davidson Director, Contract Education